aristanetworks/avd/ansible_collections/arista/avd/docs/installation/setup-environment.md

 ```shell
 $ sh -c "$(curl -fsSL https://get.avd.sh/dev/)"
 ```

-!!! warning
-    As devel branch is always moving on, datamodel might change and demo content could be broken.
+*Warning:* As devel branch is always moving on, datamodel might change and demo content could be broken.
 It should be used for development only.

+Those scripts do the following actions:

+- Create a local folder for development
+- Instantiate a local git repository (no remote)
+- Clone AVD and CVP collections
+- Deploy Makefile

+Because we are cloning ansible collection using git, it is recommended to read the documentation about [how to setup ansible to use collection based on git clone](../setup-git/#update-your-ansiblecfg).

-## Use docker as AVD shell
+## OPTION 1: Use Docker as AVD shell

 In this approach Docker container will be leveraged to provides all the AVD requirements and playbooks and collection will be shared from your localhost to the container.